Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/FolderScanning.md

 ### Configuring Processing with JSON Files

 - In each directory you want processed (e.g., `./pipeline/watchedFolders/officePrinter`), include a JSON configuration file.
 - This JSON file should specify how you want the files in the directory to be handled (e.g., what operations to perform on them).
-This can be made, configured, and downloaded from the Stirling-PDF Pipeline interface.
+This can be made, configured, and downloaded from the Stirling PDF Pipeline interface.
 For JSON creation guide please see [Pipeline setup](./Pipeline.md)

 ### Automatic Scanning and Processing